LIAAD/Time-Matters/README.md

 Time matters is a python package that aims to score the relevance of temporal expressions found within a text (single document) or a set of texts (multiple documents).
 Unlike previous metadata and query log-based approaches, we achieve this goal based on information extracted from document content.

-Towards this goal, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of words (extracted through [YAKE!](https://github.com/LIAAD/yake) keyword extractor [system](http://yake.inesctec.pt)) and temporal expressions (extracted by means of [Heideltime](https://github.com/JMendes1995/py_heideltime) temporal [tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/)) based on corpus statistics.
+In order to accomplish this objetive, we define a Generic Temporal Similarity measure (GTE) that makes use of co-occurrences of words (extracted through [YAKE!](https://github.com/LIAAD/yake) keyword extractor [system](http://yake.inesctec.pt)) and temporal expressions (extracted by means of [Heideltime](https://github.com/JMendes1995/py_heideltime) temporal [tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/)) based on corpus statistics.

 Our assumption is that the relevance of a candidate date (retrieved by heideltime) may be determined with regards to the relevant words (retrieved by YAKE!) that it co-occurs with (within a context window of n terms, where n is to be defined).
 That is: the more a given candidate date is correlated with the most relevant keywords of a document (or documents), the more relevant the candidate date is.